adolfintel/TDF/README.md

 So for instance, if you need to test a custom version of DXVK, simply replace the DLLs in `system/dxvk` with your build (making sure to keep the same folder structure), when you launch `run.sh`, TDF will detect that these DLLs don't match the ones in the wineprefix and reinstall DXVK.
 The same goes for Wine and other components in the list above.

-Note: your custom files will only be used if that component is actually being used.
-For instance, if your GPU supports the `VK_EXT_graphics_pipeline_library`, then DXVK-gplasync will never be used unless you explicitly set `TDF_DXVK_ASYNC=1` or switch to an older driver.

 The following folders are not monitored for changes as they are very rarely needed:
 * `corefonts`